avianarios/codigo_DIW/unidad 4/3.-TailwindCSS/readme.md

 # 6- Creating Reusable Components

+A **component** is a reusable unit of code that encapsulates the CSS styles needed to quickly give a website a nice look and feel.
+Components allow the user interface to be modularised, making it easy to maintain and reuse in different parts of a project.
+There are two types of reusable components, depending on who builds them: the user or an external company.

+## User-built

-Although it is not the philosophy of TailwindCSS, reusable components can be created to avoid repeating classes by using `@apply`, a Tailwind directive that allows grouping multiple utility classes into a single custom class.
+Although it is not TailWindCSs philosophy, reusable components can be created to avoid repetition of classes by using `@apply`, a Tailwind directive that allows to group several utility classes into a single custom class.

-Example: creating a reusable button with default styles, such as a background color, rounded borders, and a slight shadow.
-Instead of writing the same classes in every button throughout the project, `@apply` can be used to define a custom class in the CSS file.
+Example: creating a reusable button with default styles, such as a coloured background, rounded edges and some shading.
+Instead of writing the same classes on every button in the project, you can use `@apply` to define a custom class in the CSS file.

+Translated with DeepL.com (free version)
 ```css
 /* styles.css */
 .btn {